Who Is HONM For?

 We aim to offer the opportunity for people to experience the benefits and positive impact that social nakedness offers, through coming together as a group, in a completely non-sexual environment.

 Some people already experience this and are confident being naked around others and seek out opportunities to be in a naked/naturist environment.
 They may not want or need to know much about HONM, its approach, origins, ideas and intentions, they just want to know what's happening and when, and how they can come along and Hang Out Naked in a fun, social space.
+If that's you, then perhaps head straight to the Monthly-Meet-Ups page

 For others, their journey may be just beginning, or about to, if they can find somewhere they feel comfortable, safe and welcoming to discover the joy of being amongst other men, in a social-only environment, whilst naked.
 They may need more explanation, more reassurance, more understanding to answer the question, is Hang Out Naked Midlands for me?